-(See also Overview of Porphyrias Overview of Porphyrias Porphyrias are rare disorders in which hemoglobin is abnormally metabolized due to genetic or acquired deficiencies of enzymes of the heme biosynthetic pathway.
-These deficiencies allow heme... read more and Overview of Cutaneous Porphyrias Overview of Cutaneous Porphyrias Cutaneous porphyrias result from deficiency (and in one case, excess) of certain enzymes in the heme biosynthetic pathway (see table Substrates and Enzymes of the Heme Biosynthetic Pathway)... read more .)
+(See also Overview of Porphyrias Overview of Porphyrias Porphyrias are rare disorders in which there are defects in the pathway of heme synthesis due to genetic or acquired deficiencies of enzymes of the heme biosynthetic pathway.
+These deficiencies... read more and Overview of Cutaneous Porphyrias Overview of Cutaneous Porphyrias Cutaneous porphyrias result from deficiency (and in one case, excess) of certain enzymes in the heme biosynthetic pathway (see table ), resulting in a relatively steady production of phototoxic... read more .)

 Pathophysiology of Porphyria Cutanea Tarda

-Porphyria cutanea tarda (PCT) results from hepatic deficiency of uroporphyrinogen decarboxylase (UROD—see table Substrates and Enzymes of the Heme Biosynthetic Pathway Substrates and Enzymes of the Heme Biosynthetic Pathway and the Diseases Associated With Their Deficiency Porphyrias are rare disorders in which hemoglobin is abnormally metabolized due to genetic or acquired deficiencies of enzymes of the heme biosynthetic pathway.
-These deficiencies allow heme... read more ).
+Porphyria cutanea tarda (PCT) results from hepatic deficiency of uroporphyrinogen decarboxylase (UROD—see table ).
 Porphyrins accumulate in the liver and are transported to the skin, where they cause photosensitivity.

 There are two main types of porphyria cutanea tarda:

 Type 1: Acquired or sporadic (75 to 80% of cases)